Ferrite-FEM/FerriteInterfaceElements.jl/docs/src/index.md

 two faces (one for each side of the interface).

 In FerriteInterfaceElements, their implementation is based on the idea to combine two embedded elements to represent the to sides of an interface.
+At the current state, it is only supported to use the same interpolation on both sides.
 To distinguish the two sides, they are referred to as *here* and *there*.
 The jump of a field is then defined as from *here* to *there*: *field there - field here*.